LaunchPadLab/lp-components/docs.md

 ## LabeledField

 A fieldset wrapper for redux-form controlled inputs.
-This wrapper adds an [InputLabel][75] above the wrapped component and an [InputError][72] below.
+This wrapper adds a label component (defaults to [InputLabel][75]) above the wrapped component and an error component below (defaults to [InputError][72]).
 Additionally, it adds the class `"error"` to the fieldset if the input is touched and invalid.

 In order to populate the `InputLabel` and `InputError` correctly, you should pass all the props of the corresponding input